nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 ## Use case ##

-{% include important.html content="The Appointment Management capability pack is aimed at administration of a patient's appointments.
+{% include important.html content="The Appointment Management capability is aimed at administration of a patient's appointments.
 As a result of information governance (IG) requirements the book appointment capability has been restricted to future appointments.
 See [Design decisions](appointments_design.html#viewing-and-amending-booked-appointments)." %}

 The typical flow to book an appointment is:

- 1. Search by `NHS Number` for, or otherwise obtain, a `Patient` resource.
+ 1. Search by NHS number for, or otherwise obtain, a `Patient` resource.
  2. Search for available `Slot` resources by date range.
  3. Create an `Appointment` for the chosen `Slot` and `Patient` resources.